Bill Press: Life and career

-Press is a long-time resident of Inverness, California, having moved there in 1970.
+Press is a longtime resident of Inverness, California, having moved there in 1970.
 He resides in Washington, D.C.

 Press started his broadcasting career in Los Angeles for TV stations KABC-TV and KCOP-TV.
 He has worked as a political commentator for CNN and MSNBC.
 He is best known for co-hosting CNN's Spin Room opposite Tucker Carlson, and Crossfire and MSNBC's Buchanan and Press.

 Since May 2005, Press has been a contributing blogger at The Huffington Post.
 He also contributes blogs to The Hill.
 In January 2012, Press filled in for Keith Olbermann on Current TV's coverage of the 2012 Florida Republican primary.

 In politics

 Press was the chairman of the California Democratic Party from 1993 to 1996.

-He previously served in different appointed positions such as a chief of staff to Republican California State Senator Peter Behr (1971–73), and as director of the California Office of Planning and Research under Democratic Governor Jerry Brown (1975–79).
+He previously served in different appointed positions such as a chief of staff to Republican California state senator Peter Behr (1971–73), and as director of the California Office of Planning and Research under Democratic governor Jerry Brown (1975–79).

+Press was an early backer of Bernie Sanders for president in 2016, hosting Sanders and his advisors for strategy sessions at his home before the campaign began.